nur3oo/EKS/README.md

 ## Grafana: Deployed through ArgoCD to visualise cluster and pod metrics with real-time dashboards.
 <img width="1902" height="1017" alt="Screenshot 2026-08-29 142432" src="https://github.com/user-attachments/assets/d3914003-4c64-40df-8659-7fc3e06a343e" />
+Cluster view.
+CPU requests are well above actual usage (24.6% requested vs 4.20% used), giving space but leaving room to right-size.
+Memory runs the other way, usage sits above requests (37.1% vs 13.1%), worth increasing memory since the memory risks eviction under pressure as the workload increases.

+## Future Improvements
+- **Persistent storage for Prometheus**, no `storageSpec` set, so a pod restart wipes all metrics history.
+- **Ingress rate limiting / WAF**, public ingress has no rate limiting or WAF in front of it.
+- **Blue/green or canary rollout for app updates**, currently a plain rolling update, no traffic shifting or automated rollback on failure.